brutesque/docker-swarm-over-vpn-mesh/README.md

 #### Security todo:
 - Set "PermitRootLogin no" after becoming different user in playbook
-- don't allow ssh as root
+- Don't allow ssh as root; implement ansible user that becomes root
-- Setup services under non-root user
+- Check services and implement non-root user where possible
-- block docker from adjusting iptables, so we can open up ports manually
+- Block docker from adjusting iptables, so we can open up ports manually
-- docker overlay network with encryption
+- Docker overlay network with encryption? (probably not applicable since this already uses tinc vpn)
-- tls verification for docker
+- tls verification for docker? (probably not applicable since this already uses tinc vpn)
 - use ansible vault for secrets
 - use chronyd to synchronize time between nodes